mfernest/SEBC/storage/hdfs_testing.md

 ## <center> HDFS Lab: Enable HDFS HA

 * Use the Cloudera Manager wizard to enable HA
-    * Once configured, get a screenshot of the HDFS Configuration tab
+    * Once configured, get a screenshot of the HDFS Instances tab
         * Name the file <code>storage/2_HDFS_HA.png</code>
 * Add an <code>instructor</code> to your CM users
     * Assign the <code>Operator</code> role to this user